GF2++

 gf2::BitSpan::offset The bit-span begins at this bit-offset inside its first word.

-These methods were trivial to implement for bit arrays and vectors but require some thought for bit spans.
+These methods were trivial to implement for bit sets and vectors but require some thought for bit spans.

-The key thing to understand is that the base gf2::BitStore class operates as if the span is a contiguous array of bits starting at bit-index 0.
+The key thing to understand is that all functions operating on a gf2::BitStore operates as if the span is a contiguous array of bits starting at bit-index 0.

 Of course, the actual bits in the span may start part-way through a word in the underlying store, so we have to adjust for that in our implementation.